-The building rises up with 6 levels.
+The building rises up to 6 levels.
 The excavation work revealed 72 rooms that were built into this high structure.
-In one of these rooms archaeologists discovered the grave of Ukit Kan Le’k Tok.
+In one of these rooms, archaeologists discovered the grave of Ukit Kan Le’k Tok.
 Inscriptions that were found say, that the initiated the construction of this pyramid during his regency in the years 770 to 801.

-Beside this there are several impressive structures more in the area.
-The Oval Palace allows a god view to the acropolis.
+Beside this, there are several impressive structures more in the area.
+The Oval Palace allows a good view to the Acropolis.
 The Entrance Arch is a special building.
 It opens to 4 sides.
 The roof was reconstructed.